 Katharina is a PhD candidate at the department of CHEPS (Center for Higher Education Policy Studies) where she works together with Don Westerheijden who is her daily supervisor.
 Katharina’s PhD promotor is René Torenvlied from the department of Public Administration (University of Twente).
 Before her PhD, Katharina worked as a Research Associate at CHEPS on the projects U-Map and U-Multirank, where she additionally coordinated a group of student assistants.
 After her PhD Katharina aspires a job in a (European) Public Institution.

-Next to her academic work, Katharina is part of the part of the BMS PhDs for PhDs, a joint initiative born in September 2015, to strengthen the PhD network within and beyond the faculty BMS.
-Furthermore, Katharina manages together with her colleague Franziska Eckardt the CHEPS blog.
+Next to her academic work, Katharina is part of the BMS PhDs for PhDs, a joint initiative born in 2015, which has two aims.
+First, strengthening the PhD network within and beyond the faculty of BMS and advising the BMS Faculty Board regarding PhD policy.
+In addition, she designed and implemented an intranet website for PhDs at BMS in collaboration with her colleague Lisa Bakir.
+Furthermore, Katharina manages the CHEPS blog together with her colleague Franziska Eckardt.

 Katharina graduated in 2012 with a MSc in European Governance from the University of Bristol.
 Before that Katharina graduated with a BSc in European Studies from the University of Twente (2011).